-You can find great inspiration for your pet photography by looking at the incredible images from Ron Schmidt / Loose Leashes.
+You can find great inspiration for your pet photography by looking at the incredible images from Ron Schmidt at Loose Leashes.

-He places dogs in entertaining situations similar to humans.
+He places dogs in entertaining situations with humans.
 Each image has a personality that reflects the individual pup.

 Alicja finds storytelling scenery in locations like Alaska, Norway, and Iceland.
-She hopes to capture the emotional connection between dogs and nature.
-She succeeds every time!
+She aims to capture the emotional connection between dogs and nature.
+And she succeeds every time!

-This image should either make you laugh or believe that animals can imitate their owners.
+The image below will make you laugh and believe that animals can imitate their owners.
 Just look at that smirk!
 This project by Robert Bahou exposes pet photography in a very intimate way.

-We’re not quite sure what the photographer does to bring out these expressions.
+We’re unsure what the photographer does to bring out these expressions.
 Yet, whatever the technique, it works well.
-Perhaps we found Dr Doolittle with a DSLR.
+Perhaps we found Dr. Doolittle with a DSLR!

 15. Underwater Dogs

-Another project by Seth Casteel, underwater dogs is an other-worldly yet adorable pet photography idea.
-Whether dogs are diving for toys or just swimming around, their actions create fantastic images.
+This is another project by Seth Casteel.
+Underwater Dogs (book) is an other-worldly yet adorable pet photography idea.
+Whether dogs are diving for toys or swimming, their actions create fantastic images.

-This is a great project for those with a pup-friendly water source and proper equipment.
+This project is great for those with a pup-friendly water source and proper equipment.

 16. Between Two Dogs